Our Team

 (she, her, hers)

-An Associate with Information Insights, Kerry brings a unique range of skills with her, including her stellar communications and graphic design experience.
-Kerry’s writing style and ability to distill information into engaging, digestible stories and eye-catching imagery for a wide range of audiences greatly enhance her work across many applications.
+Based in Palmer, Kerry brings a unique range of skills with her, including her stellar communications and graphic design experience.
+Her writing style and ability to distill information into engaging, digestible stories and eye-catching imagery for a wide range of audiences greatly enhance her work across many applications.
+Kerry’s work at the firm is varied, but focuses on communications and outreach, graphic and report design, and data analysis and storytelling.
+She also loves to build and design story maps in the ArcGIS platform; one of her most notable tells the story of Alaska’s first thermalize campaign in Juneau.
 Prior to her time with Information Insights, she worked with nonprofit organizations focused on food sovereignty and security, sustainable agriculture, and public education.
 She brings experience with community outreach and is excited to further broaden and strengthen her skills while working with nonprofits, businesses, and tribal governments.
 Kerry holds a B.A. from Mount Mary University Milwaukee in Interior Design, and a B.A. from University of Wisconsin Milwaukee in Conservation and Environmental Science with a certificate in peace studies.
-In her spare time, she loves getting out on her road bike or cross country skis, burying her hands in the soil to cultivate any form of plant life, and spending time adventuring the state with her friends that have become her amazing Alaskan family.
+In her spare time, she loves to get out on her road bike, hike the many mountains of the Matsu,cross country ski, bury her hands in the soil to cultivate any form of plant life, and spend time exploring Alaska with her partner.

 Laura Grage